isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-carpet/index.md

 If you dont see a lot of progress, let it stay for about a week. **2.

 Diatomaceous earth**: Other than severe infestation, this method will work in all the situations.
-Get hold of food
-- grade diatomaceous as it is natural and safe.
+Get hold of food-grade diatomaceous as it is natural and safe.

 Scatter a thin layer of it over the carpet, with high concentration in your pets favorite hangout spots and beneath furniture.
 Let is rest for a good 4 to 5 day period and then vacuum it all up. **3.
 Natural flea spray**: The spray is also a safe and natural way to deal with light to medium infestations.
 Spray the flea treatment on your carpet and let it do its work.
 Vacuum it once the spray has dried off. **4.